Ace Bailey (basketball): Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Rutgers 2024 Basketball Commitments".
+Rivals.
+Retrieved May 30, 2025.; "2024 Rutgers Scarlet Knights Recruiting Class".
+ESPN.
+Retrieved May 30, 2025.; "2024 Team Ranking".
+Rivals.
+Retrieved May 30, 2025.;

 College career

 Bailey became the highest-ranked recruit in Rutgers program history.
 After missing the first two games due to injury, he made his college basketball debut on November 15, 2024, scoring 17 points and adding six rebounds, two steals, and one block in a win over Monmouth.
 On November 20, he recorded his first career double-double with 23 points and 10 rebounds against Merrimack.
-Bailey earned Big Ten Freshman of the Week honors (alongside Braden Smith and Kasparas Jakucionis) following his career-high 39-point performance against Indiana on January 2, 2025.
+Bailey earned Big Ten Freshman of the Week honors (alongside Kasparas Jakucionis) following his career-high 39-point performance against Indiana on January 2, 2025.
 On January 19, he was named Big Ten Freshman of the Week for the second time after leading the team to a 2–0 week and topping the scoring charts with two double-doubles: 20 points and 10 rebounds against UCLA, and 24 points with 11 rebounds against Nebraska.

 At the conclusion of his freshman year, Bailey declared for the 2025 NBA Draft on April 23, foregoing his remaining college eligibility.
-He finished his collegiate career having earned Third-Team All-Big Ten and Big Ten All-Freshman Team honors.
+He finished his collegiate career having earned third-team All-Big Ten and Big Ten All-Freshman Team honors.

 Professional career

 Bailey was selected with the fifth overall pick by the Utah Jazz in the 2025 NBA draft.
 On July 2, he signed with the Jazz with Walter Clayton Jr.

+On January 22, 2026, Bailey recorded a then-career-high 25 points along with 6 rebounds and 3 assists in a game against the San Antonio Spurs.
+On February 10, during a game against the Atlanta Hawks, Bailey surpassed the 500-point milestone in his 45th career game.
+At 19 years and 181 days old, he became the youngest player in Jazz franchise history to reach 500 career points.
+On March 5, Bailey scored a career-high 32 points in a 122–112 win over the Washington Wizards.